-The student must have a minimum CGPA over the 46 credits taken at Burman of 2.80 with no grade lower than a C. Also, BIOL 111, 112, 216 and CHEM 102 must have no grade lower than a C with a GPA of at least 2.8 in order to transfer.
-Students will normally Students who complete the transfer program will received a 25% discount in tuition while attending Kettering.
+The student must have a minimum CGPA over the 43 credits taken at Burman of 2.80 with no grade lower than a C. Also, BIOL 111, 112, 216 and CHEM 102 must have no grade lower than a C with a GPA of at least 2.8 in order to transfer.
+Students will normally transfer Winter term of their second year.

+Students who complete the transfer program will received a 25% discount in tuition while attending Kettering.
 This discount is available only for two academic years following transfer from Burman.
 Please consult with the program Advisor for full details.